SassDoc/sassdoc.github.io/configuration/index.md

 ## Destination

 The `dest` option is the path to the documentation directory to generate.
-By default it `sassdoc` in the current directory.
+By default it's `sassdoc` in the current directory.
 SassDoc will wipe this directory at every run, so don't put anything worthwhile in it.

 ## Package